-Do you want to write a book, but not sure where to start?
+Are you ready to write a book, but don’t know where to start?

 Not sure which is the right approach for you?